eclipse-hono/hono/site/documentation/content/admin-guide/kura-adapter-config.md

 The connection to the Tenant Service is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) where the `${PREFIX}` is set to `HONO_TENANT` and the additional values for response caching apply.

-The adapter caches the responses for the *get* operation until they expire.
-This greatly reduces load on the Tenant service.
+The adapter caches the responses from the service according to the *cache directive* included in the response.

-## AMQP 1.0 Messaging Network Connection Configuration

-The adapter requires a connection to the *AMQP 1.0 Messaging Network* in order to forward telemetry data and events received from devices to downstream consumers.

-The connection to the messaging network is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) with `HONO_MESSAGING` being used as `${PREFIX}`.
-Since there are no responses being received, the properties for configuring response caching can be ignored.
+If the response doesn't contain a *cache directive* no data will be cached.

 ## Device Registration Service Connection Configuration